webguru103/smooch-docs/pages/docs/api-quickstart.md

 This quickstart guide will walk you through getting started with Smooch's REST API.
 When you complete the guide, you'll know how to connect Facebook Messenger to Smooch and send an automated response to any Facebook Messenger user who sends you a message.

+You can also find the complete code for this walkthrough [here](https://github.com/smooch/smooch-api-quickstart-example).

 ## Create a new Facebook page

 This guide uses the Smooch Dashboard to configure Facebook Messenger.
 It is also possible to configure this via the [integration API](https://docs.smooch.io/rest/#managed-accounts).